About Trust for Public Land:

 At the Trust for Public Land, we don't just save land— we save land for people to enjoy, from neighborhood parks to national parks.
 Our mission is to create parks and to connect people to the outdoors, ensuring healthy, livable communities for generations to come.
 Every park, schoolyard, trail and public space we protect or create is an open invitation to explore, wonder, discover, and play.

-We are also open to candidates in Philadelphia, Boston, Montpelier, and New York
+We are also open to candidates located in other East Coast cities including: Philadelphia, Boston, Portland, and New York

 The Legal Assistant provides legal and other support to attorneys, program, project and other support staff including finance and philanthropy to further Trust for Public Land’s park creation priorities and land protection, working primarily in the Northeast and Mid-Atlantic.
 Primary responsibilities are assisting in the documentation and completion of transactions and activities that are legally sound and consistent with Trust for Public Land’s mission, authority, policies and procedures.

 - Assists with community engagement agreements (i.e., memorandum of agreements, partnership agreements, and/or grant agreements), park and/or schoolyard design and construction contracts, and other legal documents under the supervision of legal counsel.

 - Requests and reviews warranty and insurance coverages from public agency partners, vendors, subcontractors, etc. as assigned by counsel.

 - Reviews, tracks, analyzes and completes forms and documents for internal and external reporting, such as public grant compliance forms.

 - Assists with preparing and coordinating bid packages, contractor selection, design and/or construction contracts, and donation agreements with TPL staff and legal counsel.
 Experience with AIA contracts a plus.

 - Orders and reviews title documents, surveys, environmental assessment, and other due diligence reports and researches as assigned by counsel.